 Business B flounders around with no real direction or understanding of how to make their blog do its job.
 They haven’t defined its job.
 It can’t do its job without a purpose.

 Don’t be Business B. Take the time to decide what you really want from your blog.
-And if you’re still not convinced a blog would benefit your business, stay tuned for Part 2 next week.
-I’ll give you more reasons to use this dynamic lead generator.
+And if you’re still not convinced a blog would benefit your business, read Part 2 to learn more reasons to use this dynamic lead generator.